 White woman with short hair in denim jack with yellow face mask and laptop

-Students are taking advantage of their free time during the coronavirus lockdowns to launch businesses that benefit communities.
-Here's how you can too!
+Students took advantage of free time during the pandemic to launch businesses that benefit communities.
+Here's how you can too even in tumultuous times!

 For Monica Sager, a rising senior at Clark University from Pottstown, Pennsylvania, making a difference during the coronavirus pandemic was a simple matter of giving people the platform to tell their stories.
 Scraping together equipment she already had, the 21-year-old Journalism major recorded a series of 21 interviews with people from her local community.
 Those interviews became Pottstown Voices, a seven-week podcast that brought beautiful and tragic stories to light.

 Sager’s story is one of many narratives regarding students who saw the coronavirus pandemic as an opportunity to launch businesses and produce projects that would help their communities.
-As many college campuses sit silent amid shutdowns and remote learning, entrepreneurs with a vision for altruism refuse to stay put—if only figuratively.
 One of the benefits of isolation is that our restlessness generates creativity, and creativity leads to business ideas.
 Transforming your vision into reality takes initiative, dedication, and four basic steps that nearly every entrepreneur goes through at least once.
 Have a business idea to help your community?
 Here’s how to get started!

 Make a plan